More in this Section

 - Year 7 will complete a DT Baseline assessment to allow for accurate target setting.

-- Year 7 also have a “Kitchen license” to help support their new environment.
+- Year 7 also have a “Kitchen licence” to help support their new environment.

 - Formative written assessment of classwork and homework.